 - A. Review all ETI and Alternative Airway Device insertions for documentation of absence of gastric sound, presence of bilateral breath sounds, and appropriate use of a confirmation device. - B. If systems have the capability of recording a capnograph tracing, review records of all intubated patients to assure that capnograph was recorded. - C. Document ETCO2 reading immediately after intubation, after each movement or transfer of patient and final transfer to ED stretcher.

 AIRWAY OBSTRUCTION STATEWIDE ALS PROTOCOL

 AIRWAY OBSTRUCTION STATEWIDE ALS PROTOCOL

 A. Obstructed airway from suspected foreign body.

-- A. Acute obstruction of the airway due to systemic allergic reactions Follow Allergic Reaction Protocol # 4011. - B. Acute airway obstruction due to mucosal swelling from edema or trauma
+A. Acute obstruction of the airway is due to systemic allergic reactions - Follow Allergic Reaction Protocol # 4011.

 A. Cricothyrotomy, if available.